alien-2709/pwn.college_lavanya/citadelCTF_writeups/ShinsuDexquest.md

 ```
 So the final flag depends entirely on the runtime value of Vault.password.
 In Vault.java that field is only assigned when green == 99 (i.e. when the 99-digit check passes).

 14.However the string that was extracted by A.I earlier did not get submitted in the app and thus , I wasnt able to move to the next room where the flag is present .
-After trying multiple time , the app still wouldnt accept all 99 digits i.e. green didn't reach 99 .
+After trying multiple times , the app still wouldnt accept all 99 digits i.e. green didn't reach 99 .
 Thus , I utilised A.I to create a python script that can compute the exact error in the original script and give me the correct passcode .
 I saved the below .py file as check_vault.py.
 ```
 # create and run the helper script